 According to the people of Tromsø, winter is a time to enjoy snow, skiing, the northern lights, and all things koselig—the Norwegian version of the Danish hygge, or cozy.
 And what better place to get cozy than one of the darkest spots on the planet?

 So how does Tromsø do it?
 What is the secret, if there is one, to conquering the dog days of winter, and why do the Norwegians seem to hold the key?
-Enter Kari Leibowitz, a health psychologist from Stanford University who spent months living in Tromso, determined to decode those very questions via the citizens themselves.
+Enter Kari Leibowitz, a health psychologist from Stanford University who spent months living in Tromsø, determined to decode those questions via the citizens themselves.

 "If winter were a place, it would be Tromsø," she said.

-Of the many potential explanations, Leibowitz’s experience suggests that one of the biggest pieces to the puzzle may be what she refers to as a “wintertime mindset,” a state of positive situational thinking that prepares one for the stresses of a long and bleak winter.
+Of the many potential explanations, Leibowitz’s experience suggests that one of the biggest pieces to the puzzle may be what she refers to as a “wintertime mindset,” a state of positive situational thinking that prepares one for the stresses of a long and bleak winter:

 “Changing your mind-set can start with, well, changing your mind.
 Try appreciating winter in your thoughts and your speech.
 When it comes to your thoughts, start by figuring out what you like about the winter...Having a positive wintertime mind-set doesn’t mean denying the realities of winter or pretending you like every aspect of winter.”

-And despite all the grey on the horizon, it’s undeniable that the Pacific Northwest is one of the most beautiful places in the world.
-Especially in winter.
+And despite all the grey on the horizon, it’s undeniable that the Pacific Northwest is one of the most beautiful places in the world, especially in winter.

 In the context of the COVID-19 pandemic, Leibowitz believes the application of a wintertime mindset to the continued lockdown could make things a little less daunting for those who worry about keeping their mood boosted in the absence of usual social engagements, especially as the darkest months approach.